Skip to content

 The subscriber is comparing a predictable monthly service fee to a lumpy total cost of ownership: vehicle, battery, maintenance, insurance, compliance, downtime, training, resale risk.
 Our number is higher on the sticker; the TCO is lower for any operator that values uptime and compliance.
 We are not competing with the sticker price — we are competing with the real cost of running a small fleet without infrastructure.

 Cleverpod is not leading with autonomy.
-The thesis is a subscription fleet of purpose-built electric delivery pods with a software ecosystem, operated from a Saudi entity.
+The thesis is a modular electric platform with a software ecosystem, deployed first as a subscription delivery fleet from a Saudi entity.
 Autonomy features (operator-assist, remote-monitoring, eventual limited-domain automation) are upside that can be added without changing the business model.
-The thesis does not depend on autonomy — it stands on the unit economics of a human-operated subscription fleet.
+The thesis does not depend on autonomy.

 Fair and acknowledged.
-The company's earlier iterations covered Russia, Dubai, Turkey, Israel, and multiple product lines, and never reached operating scale.
-What is different now: one geography, one product line, a Saudi-resident operating plan, and a model designed to pay its own way by the Startup stage.
-The 2026 financial model and the cap table are structured to be stage-gated — PIF capital arrives only when the prior milestone is hit.
+The company's earlier iterations covered multiple geographies and product lines, and never reached operating scale.
+What is different now: one geography, one launch product, a Saudi-resident operating plan, and a model designed to pay its own way by the Startup stage.
+The 2026 financial model and the cap table are stage-gated — PIF capital arrives only when the prior milestone is hit.
 The governance is designed to enforce focus.

 Team and governance

-Lean Saudi-resident operating team, planned — experienced engineering from Shenzhen.
+Lean Saudi-resident operating team — experienced engineering from Shenzhen.

-Cleverpod is being built as a lean founding team: the Saudi entity, once incorporated, will run operations, commercial, and finance; Shenzhen R&D and Procurement will run engineering and supply under transfer pricing.
+Cleverpod is a lean founding team: the Saudi entity, once incorporated, runs operations, commercial, and finance; Shenzhen R&D and Procurement run engineering and supply under transfer pricing.
 The cap table is stage-gated — PIF ownership grows each stage against defined milestones, not calendar dates.

 Saudi operating team (Riyadh)